 The Employer shall have the sole right to determine whether or not employees shall be evaluated and by which supervisory personnel.
-When a teacher works with an instructional assistant, the teacher may be requested to provide objective input for consideration by the administrator who is evaluating the instructional assistant.
+When an teacher-educator works with an instructional assistant, the teacher-educator may be requested to provide objective input for consideration by the administrator who is evaluating the instructional assistant.